-2. CONDITION
+2. Condition

-This section identifies problems and tells you about the urgency of any repairs by using one of the following 3 categories.
+This section identifies problems and tells you about the urgency of any repairs by using one of the following three categories:

 Category 3 Category 2 Category 1 Urgent repairs or replacement are needed now.
 Failure to deal with them may cause problems to other parts of the property or cause a safety hazard.
-Estimates for repairs or replacements are needed now.
+Estimates for repairs or replacement are needed now.
 Repairs or replacement requiring future attention, but estimates are still advised.
 No immediate action or repair is needed.

 Structural movement

-Repair Category 2
+Repair category 1

-Notes At the time of our inspection there was no evidence of ongoing significant settlement, subsidence or structural movement noted to affect the property.
-However, movement cracking was noted to the front and rear which on the basis of a single inspection would appear to be of longstanding.
-Localised repointing/tieing in by a competent mason is required.
+Notes At the time of our inspection there was no evidence of significant structural movement noted to affect the property within the limits of a single inspection.